Satya758/LPParser/README.md

 # Why / Motivation
  - There is no parser available to run new open source solvers like [ECOS](https://github.com/embotech/ecos), [SCS](https://github.com/cvxgrp/scs), [cvxopt](cvxopt.org) e.t.c.
  - Test your own implementation.
- - GLPK provides parser for many formats but not the C structures.

 # Faq
  - Its not a presolver.